amdw/gopoker/README.md

 * a command-line program play_poker.go which randomly generates a large number of five-card poker hands and displays the frequencies of the various hand types
 * a package poker_http which provides a HTTP server giving a simple interface to the following:
   * "Play", which simulates a single hand of Texas Hold'em with a given number of players and displays the ranking of the hands
   * "Simulate", which allows you to specify a number of known cards (both on the table and in your hand) and simulates a large number of hands of Texas Hold'em to see how likely various possible outcomes are.
-This is perhaps the most interesting feature, as it gives an estimate of the conditional probabilities of the various game outcomes, given the cards that you know.
+This gives an estimate of the conditional probabilities of the various game outcomes, given the cards that you know.
+(Poker strategy cannot be reduced to an algorithm purely based on these probabilities - you have to take your opponents' playing styles and betting behaviour into account, which is what makes poker an interesting game - but it is still very helpful to have a good sense of them.)
   * "Starting cards", which compares the win probabilities from holding different starting pairs in Texas Hold'em.
+This information is useful when considering which hands to play and which to fold pre-flop.
 Simulations are done concurrently and inserted into the page in real-time using Angular.JS.

 # Installing and Running